dj0nz/cptools/README.md

 That would make me very happy.

 Have fun, take care and feel free to contact me if you find any serious mistakes.

+P.S.
+Sorry for mixing german and english comments (if any). xD